ANP-Granular/ParticleTracking/docs/source/installation/rodtracker.md

 On Linux the default installation allows running particle detections on a GPU, if an appropriate detection model is selected and no further actions are required.

 On Windows the default installation only allows running particle detections on a CPU.
 This is due to the default behavior of PyTorch and the more complex installation process of CUDA on Windows.
-Please install CUDA first and then refer to the [GPU installation option](particledetection.md#installation-options) of ParticleDetection for further steps.
+Please install CUDA first and then install the RodTracker with the extra `GPU`.

 ```{note}
 CUDA is currently not available on Mac and therefore also not supported here.